gabrieldemian/vincenzo/README.md

 # Vincenzo
 !⚠️ Work in progress. !⚠️ <br />
-Vincenzo is a minimalistic, terminal based, BitTorrent client with vim-like keybindings.
+Vincenzo is a BitTorrent client with vim-like keybindings and a terminal based UI.
 Torrents can be downloaded using the CLI or UI.
 Still a work in progress, however, it is already usable.

 ## Features
 - Terminal based UI <br />